moogacs/docs.buf.build/docs/tour/use-a-workspace.md

 title: 12 Use a Workspace
 ---

-We just learned how we can use `buf generate` with a [module](../bsr/overview.md#module) pushed to the [BSR](../bsr/overview.md) to implement a gRPC client and server in Go.
+In the last section, you used `buf generate` with a [module](../bsr/overview.md#module) you pushed to the [BSR](../bsr/overview.md) to implement a gRPC client and server in Go.
-This is a great start, but product requirements always evolve and new features need to be built over time.
+That's a great start, but product requirements always evolve and new features need to be built over time.

-In this section, we'll see how to incorporate another dependency into our `PetStoreService` API, and use a [workspace](../reference/workspaces.md) to make our lives easier.
+In this section, you'll incorporate another dependency into your `PetStoreService` API and use a [workspace](../reference/workspaces.md) to make better organize your Protobuf definitions.

 ## 12.1 Create `paymentapis` {#create-paymentapis}

-The next feature we build will enable people to purchase pets by calling a `PurchasePet` endpoint.
-This endpoint requires some information about payment systems, so we should create another module for it so that it can be shared by other APIs later on.
-This logical separation is common for monetary orders and payment providers.
-This logical separation is common in larger organizations, for example the payments team in the `acme` organization owns the `buf.build/acme/paymentapis` module.
+The next feature you'll build will enable people to purchase pets by calling a `PurchasePet` endpoint.
+This endpoint requires some information about payment systems, so you'll create a separate module for it that can be shared by other APIs.
+This is the kind of logical separate you often find in larger organizations, where one team would own a `paymentapis` module while another would own `petapis`.

-We don't want the `.proto` files specific to `paymentapis` to coexist within `petapis`, so we'll make another directory for it and initialize a module
+You can enact a separation like this by creating a separate directory and initializing a Buf module
 there:

 ```terminal